 The 50 best Beethoven albums (2021 update)

-50 of the finest Beethoven recordings available, complete with the original Gramophone reviews and an exclusive playlist
+50 of the finest Beethoven recordings available, complete with the original Gramophone reviews

 Following the overwhelming popularity of our lists of the 50 greatest Mozart, Bach, Chopin and Handel recordings, we have now gathered 50 of the finest recordings of Beethoven's music – Gramophone Award-winning albums, Recordings of the Month and Editor's Choice discs, from legendary performers like Artur Schnabel and Otto Klemperer to modern masters like Isabelle Faust and Riccardo Chailly.
 The list is organised by genre, beginning with orchestral works, then moving though chamber, instrumental, vocal and opera.

 Pierre-Laurent Aimard pf Chamber Orchestra of Europe / Nikolaus Harnoncourt

 The freshness of this set is remarkable.
 You do not have to listen far to be swept up by its spirit of renewal and discovery, and in Pierre-Laurent Aimard as soloist Nikolaus Harnoncourt has made an inspired choice.
 Theirs are not eccentric readings of these old warhorses – far from it.
 But they could be called idiosyncratic – from Harnoncourt would you have expected anything less? – and to the extent that the set gives a shock to received ideas it is challenging.
 It does not seek to banish all conventional wisdom about the pieces, but it has asked a lot of questions about them, as interpreters should, and I warm to it not only for the boldness of its answers but for finding so many of the right questions to ask.